atm8136/atm8136.github.io/_posts/2017-02-27-get-revit-viewport-outline-with-dynamobim.md

 ![Viewport.GetBoxOutline.png]({{site.baseurl}}/img/Viewport.GetBoxOutline.png)

 Considering I wanted to share this node with everyone, it is now vailable in Rhythm.
-If you are wondering about the workflow graph that was used, that will be available on the [EvolveLAB Blog](http://www.evolvebim.com/blog) shortly.
+If you are wondering about the workflow graph that was used, it is available on the [EvolveLAB Blog](http://www.evolvebim.com/forum/community/renumbering-views-on-a-sheet).

 Have Fun!